Noibisjunior/writetech-accelerator-portfolio-AbdulSalaam/docs/devops-cloud-documentation/step_by_step.md

 For sensitive data like API keys or deployment tokens:

-i.
-Go to your GitHub repository ii.
-Click on "Settings" > "Secrets and variables" > "Actions" iii.
-Click "New repository secret" iv.
-Add secrets like `DEPLOY_TOKEN`, `AWS_ACCESS_KEY_ID`, etc.
+- Go to your GitHub repository
+- Click on "Settings" > "Secrets and variables" > "Actions"
+- Click "New repository secret"
+- Add secrets like `DEPLOY_TOKEN`, `AWS_ACCESS_KEY_ID`, etc.

 Use them in your workflow: